 At least it’s said.
-One-time product placement in Instagram stories or a YouTube video is so 2010.
-It may have worked for a while, especially for beauty products with an attractive price and a promo code to entice purchase, but in today’s society, consumers are no longer fooled.
+One-time product placement in Instagram stories or in a YouTube video is so 2010.
+It may have worked for a while, especially for beauty products, but in today’s society, consumers are no longer fooled.

-In 2023, we want transparency, useful products that add a real plus to our daily lives and health, respect the planet and human rights.
+In 2023, we want transparency, useful products that add a real plus to our daily lives and health and respect the planet and human rights.
 And yes, we are demanding.

-It’s scientifically proven: the more a consumer is exposed to a promotion, the more likely that promotion will convince him to buy.
+It’s scientifically proven: the more consumers are exposed to a promotion, the more likely that promotion will convince them to buy.
 In marketing, this is known as the 7 times rule: a brand must come into contact with a prospect at least 7 times for them to consider buying a product or service.